picimako/wiremocha/docs/mapping_files.md

     }
 }
 ```
-- there is a `mappings` property, and there is only one `request` property inside:
+- There is a `mappings` property, and there is only one stub mapping inside.
+That single mapping must have both a request and a response property:
 ```json
 {
     "mappings": [